LordMorrisonOfCoventry/water_fx/README.md

-A plugin for adding water effects to Flutter apps.
+A library for adding water effects to Flutter apps.

 Wrap any widget with a WaterFXContainer, and it will appear as if it is under water when touched.
 You will see water ripples moving across the surface of